xdevplatform/gcloud-toolkit-recent-search/README.md

 	```Edit line #3 in config.js by inserting the Twitter API bearer token (ensure the word ‘Bearer’ must be prepended before the token with a space```

 	```Edit line#4 in config.js by inserting the Google Cloud project id```

+5. Set the Google Project ID

+	`gcloud config set project <<PROJECT_ID>>`

-4. Deploy the code in AppEngine by executing the below command:
+6. Deploy the code in AppEngine by executing the below command:

 	`gcloud app deploy`